About Maritime Energy

 In 1939, you could buy a new car for about $700, and fill it up with gasoline for about 10¢ per gallon.
 A loaf of bread cost 8¢.
 Oddly, a toaster was an outrageous $16.

 Yes, 1939 was a remarkable year.
 It was the year Maritime Energy began serving the folks of this area with dependable fuel products and a commitment to outstanding service.
-What started as a local family-owned business then, remains a local family business today, now in its third generation.
+What started as a local family-owned business then, remains a local family business today, with over 20 years deep into its third generation.
 Through the years, sports idols, movie stars, and super heroes have changed.
 One thing that has not changed is Maritime Energy’s dedication to its community.

 Service runs in the family

-The leadership of Maritime Energy Company will eventually pass to Susan Ware Page, granddaughter of founder Roland G. Ware and daughter of John Ware, current President and CEO, making this the third generation of Wares to lead this midcoast family-owned business.
-From its humble beginnings in 1939 as a Rockland service station and local heating oil distributor named Maritime Oil Company, the firm has grown to a multifaceted energy, service, and convenience store business serving Knox, Lincoln, and Waldo counties.
+The leadership of Maritime Energy has passed to Susan Ware Page, granddaughter of founder Roland G. Ware and daughter of John Ware, former President, making this the third generation of Wares to lead this midcoast family-owned business.
+From its humble beginnings in 1939 as a Rockland service station and local heating oil distributor named Maritime Oil Company, the firm has grown to a multifaceted energy service business serving Kennebec, Knox, Hancock, Lincoln, and Waldo counties.

 Roland G. Ware, a native of Waterville and a Colby College graduate, came to Rockland to establish this new business after first being employed in the forest products industry in the eastern United States and later in the oil lease business in New Mexico and Oklahoma.
 He next moved to Portland, Maine in 1929 where he worked with a partner in the investment business for ten years prior to coming to the Rockland area in 1939.

-The first location of Maritime Oil was at 532 Main Street, at the corner of Talbot Avenue, in the building now occupied by Verizon Wireless / Coastal Communications.
+The first location of Maritime Oil was at 532 Main Street, at the corner of Talbot Avenue.
 Initially, the company was strictly a retail business operating a service station at the Main Street location selling “New Blue Sunoco” gasoline and related products – and delivering heating oil to Rockland-area homes and businesses.
 The company’s offices were in the basement of the service station.
 At about the same time, Roland Ware’s brother, John, started Pineland Oil Company in Waterville, and together they purchased a transport tanker truck to haul oil and gasoline from Maine terminals to both their companies’ locations in Rockland and Waterville.

 Although Maritime Oil Company gained a foothold in the Rockland-area market in the years immediately before America’s entry into World War II, wartime shortages and rationing of petroleum products for domestic consumption restricted the company’s growth between 1942 and 1946.
 The tanker, however, provided yeoman service during the war years.
 As mandated by the federal government, the company hauled aviation fuel for the military from terminals in southern New England to Limestone Air Base in Aroostook County.
 Also, during the early days of the war, in addition to running the company, Mr. Ware became Maine’s chief rationing officer for the Office of Price Administration (OPA) in Augusta, serving under former U.S. Congressman Carl Moran of Rockland, who headed the OPA in Maine during the same period.